Free shore access

 We advise you to enter the water on Half Moon Bay beach’s southern end (on your left when facing the sea).
 This place is sheltered from waves and currents and you will easily swim to the reef from here.

 The snorkeling area covers the coral reef facing Half Moon Bay.
 It extends about a hundred meters southwards over the rocky point (see map above).

 Starting from the beach, you will first come across a shallow sea meadow area sprinkled with coral clumps (↕0.5-1m).
 Cushion starfish like this place, although they are less numerous here than on Starfish Alley.
 Groups of Caribbean reef squids also appreciate this calm area sheltered from currents.

 There are many hotels, restaurants, bars and shops in West End, fitting all budgets.
 Most of them are settled along the small coastal road.
-The nearby West Bay also boasts numerous seaside hotels.
+Nearby -and even more popular- West Bay also boasts numerous seaside hotels.

 These snorkeling spots are accessible to beginners and kids.
 You will enter the water gradually from a beach, or in a less than 3ft. deep area.
 The sea is generally calm, shallow, with almost no waves or currents.
 These spots are usually located in marked and/or monitored swimming areas.
 It is not necessary to swim long distances to discover the sea life.